cctbx/cctbx_project/mmtbx/suitename/README.md

 ## Running

-Suitename is integrated into the CCTBX library and can be run from within it.
+Suitename is integrated into the CCTBX library and can be run from within it as `phenix.suitename`, `molprobity.suitename` or `cctbx.suitename`.

 Suitename can also be run from the command line using a Python 3 interpreter: `python3 suitename.py [arguments]`